smapiot/piral/docs/specs/pilet-specification.md

 By default the `preview` field is set to `false`.

+### `custom`

+The `custom` property is a custom NPM field that is optional for a pilet.

+The property can contain any value.
+The content of this field is transported the feed service to the Piral instance.

+This allow the client (or special feed service implementation) to receive (and forward) some additional data about the pilet.

+By default the `custom` field is set to `null` and thus will not be forwarded.

 ## Root Module Layout

 The root module must export a single function called `setup`.
 This function will receive a single argument known as the *pilet API*.
 The pilet API is the interface between the hosting Piral instance and a pilet.